 Everyone's heard the one about the man who stopped by the grocery for milk but loaded up with milk, cream, sour cream, yogurt and two gallons of ice cream.
-So let me tell you about the guy who contemplated hunting up an elk roast during a business trip, then returned with big news, “I bought an elk.”
+So let me tell you the one about the guy who planned to hunt up an elk roast during a business trip, then returned with big news, “I bought an elk.”

-An elk, an entire elk, raised free-range on a ranch in northern Missouri.
+An elk.
+An E.L.K. as in an entire elk, raised free-range on a ranch in northern Missouri.
 You think I could make this up?
 Hardly.

-Good news, however.
 Elk is gorgeous meat.
 Its flavor is robust but not at all gamey.
 Its flesh is lean, in fact, lower in fat than beef and pork and even chicken.
 It’s also a red meat that’s low in cholesterol.
-Elk is a particularly good choice for Weight Watchers folks, since a quarter-pound serving has only two points.
-(In contrast, chicken has three points.)
+Elk is a particularly good choice for Weight Watchers folks, since a quarter-pound serving has only one point, less than chicken!

 RECIPE CALL!
 If readers have elk recipes to share, especially recipes for ground elk, this elk-overrun cook would be most appreciative.
 With a little help, I’ll collect recipes to attack an abundance of ground elk meat.